Campaigner against newspaper taxes, radical printer and leading London Chartist

 Hetherington would go on to be a leading figure in the London Working Men’s Association, serving as its treasurer, and as a missionary, spreading word of the Charter around the country.
 He was a prominent advocate of moderation and of an alliance with the middle class – a cause he advocated both in the 1839 convention and at the Sturge unity conference of 1842.

-Hetherington’s interest in Chartism waned, but other causes – most notably religious free thought – came to the fore.
+Hetherington’s interest in Chartism waned, though he remained an ally of William Lovett, the secretary of the LWMA and first Chartist convention and the ‘New Move’ away from the confrontational politics of Feargus O’Connor and the National Charter Association.
+But other causes – most notably religious free thought – came to the fore.
 He had been imprisoned once again in 1840 for blasphemy after publishing an attack on the Old Testament.

 Having once been a successful radical publisher, Hetherington fell into debt in his final years.
 Only one of eight children, his son David, survived him.
 Henry Hetherington himself fell prey to Cholera in 1849, having refused all medication out of personal conviction.
 He died on 24 August 1849, and is buried at Kensal Green Cemetery.
 Two thousand people attended his secular funeral.